jdcrecur/swagger-chunk/README.md

 ## How it works
 Using a combination of [json-refs](https://www.npmjs.com/package/json-refs) and [js-yaml](https://www.npmjs.com/package/js-yaml), [swagger-chunk](https://www.npmjs.com/package/swagger-chunk) combines multiple [YAML](http://yaml.org) files to output a single JSON or YAML file.

+Swagger-chunk will automatically extract the swagger version number from the parsed yml and append to the file name produced, helping ensure little confusion when publishing changes to your API swagger documentation.

 If you are familiar with [Swagger](https://swagger.io) then you will likely be familiar with the concept of definitions (or components in v3/OpenAPI) and referencing them with `$ref` with the value in single quotes prefixed with a # for example:
  ```
  $ref: "#/definitions/Weather"
  ```

-Using [swagger-chunk](https://www.npmjs.com/package/swagger-chunk) you can use the `$ref` with a value not in quotes, this tells the parser to go and fetch the contents of the referenced file (any error in syntax or bad path will throw an error).
+Using [swagger-chunk](https://www.npmjs.com/package/swagger-chunk) you can use the `$ref` feature's value as a path to another yml file, swagger-chunk will try to fetch the contents of the path and inject into the file.
 This technique allows you to break up what would otherwise be potentially 1000's of lines into smaller re-usable chunks.
 For example:
  ```
  $ref: ./definitions/Weather.yml
  ```